AnantaSesha2025/payetongreviste/API.md

 This document describes the internal APIs and data structures used in the PayeTonGréviste Strike fund discovery app.

+> **⚠️ Important**: This project boycotts Google services in solidarity with the strike movement.
+We do not use Google Analytics, Google Fonts, or any other Google services.

 ## 📋 Table of Contents

 - [Data Structures](#data-structures)